Nazanin Zaghari-Ratcliffe at her parents’ home after temporary release from Evin Prison, Tehran, Iran, March 17, 2020

 Anglo-Iranian charity worker Nazanin Zaghari-Ratcliffe has been temporarily released from prison in Iran, amid furloughs trying to limit the spread of Coronavirus.

 But other foreign nationals, such as Australian academic Kylie Moore-Gilbert, remain behind bars.

 Zaghari-Ratcliffe’s husband Richard said on Tuesday that Nazanin was given leave for two weeks.
 She is at her parents’ home in Tehran.

 A project manager with the Thomson Reuters Foundation, Zaghari-Ratcliffe was arrested in April 2016 at the Imam Khomeini International Airport as she and her infant daughter Gabriella were leaving Iran after visiting relatives.
-Gabriella is still with her grandparents in the Iranian capital; she finally returned to the UK and her father in October 2019.
+Gabriella, whose passport was seized was with her grandparents in the Iranian capital; she finally returned to the UK and her father in October 2019.

 Zaghari-Ratcliffe was sentenced to five years in prison on “espionage”.
 No substantial evidence was ever publicly presented in the case, but subsequent State TV “documentaries” tied the prosecution to her employment for BBC Media Action in 2009-2010.

 Richard Ratcliffe said yesterday, “Unfortunately, Nazanin will be exceptionally required to wear an ankle tag during the furlough, which her parents have now hired from the authorities, Nazanin’s movements will be restricted to 300 meters from her parents’ home.”

 He had feared that Nazaninhad contracted coronavirus but the Iranian judiciary said she was in good health.

 Iranian authorities released about 70,000 prisoners on furlough last week, but sources inside the country said “only two or three” were political prisoners.